nikirg/lazyfast/DOCS.md

 ```

 # Component
-A component is a class that allows you to build complex nested web interfaces with interactivity and lazy loading.
-Components help reuse code and distribute it into logical blocks.
-Components can be nested in pages or in other components.
+A component is a class that helps you create complex, interactive web interfaces with lazy loading.
+It enables code reuse by organizing your interface into logical blocks.
+Components can be nested within pages or even inside other components, allowing for flexible and scalable design.

 ## Define a component
 Creating a component consists of declaring a class inherited from `Component` and registering the component in the router with the appropriate decorator.